FiXato/openMSX-builder/README.markdown

 * --dont-update           => Don't update the SVN repository
 * --report-build-failure  => If an error occurs during build, report failure via e-mail
 * --version               => Return the current VERSION of openMSX-Builder
+* --profiles              => Print a list of (hardcoded) profiles to build
+* --profiles name1,name2  => Build just builds with profile name 'name1' and 'name2'

 By default only fatal errors will be output via STDOUT.
 However, the following command-line arguments are available to set the verbosity: